 Students need a pass to receive services in the clinic.
 The school nurse and/or her assistants will dispense medications as prescribed by the physician.
-Preschool staff must call the clinic to have the aide come get their student.
+Please discourage students who continually use this as an excuse to leave class.
+There is no academic instruction going on in the clinic!